Cafe con Leche (Sunday party)

 Cafe con Leche was a weekly Sunday night party held at various nightclubs in New York City.
-The party's span as a weekly event was over seven years and continues to be celebrated, with its 28th year anniversary having taken place at The Q Club in New York City on Sunday, June 27th 2021.
+The party's span as a weekly event was over seven years and continues to be celebrated, with its 28th anniversary having taken place at The Q Club in New York City on Sunday, June 27, 2021.
 As a weekly, Cafe con Leche began at the Danceteria nightclub on January 1, 1993, and ended at Cheetah (formerly Sound Factory Bar) on July 11, 1999.

 History and legacy

 Cafe con Leche was famous in New York nightlife for its iconic latin house and tribal house music and for its notorious, seductive "mixed crowd," which attracted all sexual identities and heritages.
 Many top producers, DJs, promoters, artists, celebrities, and personalities frequented the party.
 In addition, the night is recognized by many New York and non-New York nightclub veterans as the "best party" or "legendary" because of its lifespan, diverse crowd, and music.